CogitaterSigauke/foodwebapp/README.md

     "email" : "myEmail"
 }
 ```
-* On success you should have a response of the same object but with an ID added
+* On success, you should have a response of the same object but with an ID added
-* The backend is now working and your're ready to deploy
+* The backend is now working and you are ready to deploy

 # Deploying Your Backend